42wim/matterbridge-plus/README.md

 login="yourlogin"
 password="yourpass"
 showjoinpart=true
-channel="thechannel"
+#channel= is deprecated please use the channel config below
 #whether to prefix messages from IRC to mattermost with the sender's nick.
 Useful if username overrides for incoming webhooks isn't enabled on the mattermost server
 PrefixMessagesWithNick=false
 #how to format the list of IRC nicks when displayed in mattermost.
 Possible options are "table" and "plain"
 NickFormatter=plain
 #how many nicks to list per row for formatters that support this
 NicksPerRow=4
-#Freenode nickserv
-NickServNick="nickserv"
-#Password for nickserv
-NickServPassword="secret"
 RemoteNickFormat="`irc` <{NICK}>"

 [general]
 #request your API key on https://github.com/giphy/GiphyAPI.
 This is a public beta key
 GiphyApiKey="dc6zaTOxFJmzC"

-#multiple channel config
+#channel config
 [channel "our testing channel"] irc="#bottesting" mattermost="testing"